Review of the Screenwriting MasterClass

 Cons:

-• No tips are offered on building a writing process.
+• No tips are offered on building a writing process or tackling a bad script.

 • Feels like a little bit of a college lecture than a masterclass.